 Human osteocalcin ELISA kit is a reliable quantitative procedure for measuring osteocalcin (OST) in human serum.
 This assay has a sensitivity detection limit of 0.8 ng/ml.

-In clinical application determining the levels of osteocalcin is helpful in many cases for example when:
+The following human osteocalcin ELISA kit is an essential tool for measuring many different diagnostic applications.
+In various clinical applications determining the levels of human osteocalcin is helpful in many cases for example when:

 (a). monitoring bone metabolism during the perimenopause and post-menopause.